I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfioqueue-retrievenextrequestbyfileobject.md

 ## -remarks
 If a driver configures an I/O queue for manual dispatching of I/O requests, the driver can call the <b>RetrieveNextRequestByFileObject</b> method to obtain the next request whose file object matches the supplied file object from the queue.
-For more information about manually dispatching I/O requests, see <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">Configuring Dispatch Mode for an I/O Queue</a>.
+For more information about manually dispatching I/O requests, see <a href="https://msdn.microsoft.com/7603c3fd-a4cb-4174-ad14-f57efedfe9de">Configuring Dispatch Mode for an I/O Queue</a>.

 If multiple I/O requests whose file objects match the file object that the <i>pFileObject</i> parameter points to exist in the I/O queue, the first I/O request is returned.

-For a code example of how to use the <b>RetrieveNextRequestByFileObject</b> method, see <a href="wdf.iwdfioqueue_retrievenextrequest">IWDFIoQueue::RetrieveNextRequest</a>.
+For a code example of how to use the <b>RetrieveNextRequestByFileObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558967">IWDFIoQueue::RetrieveNextRequest</a>.

 ## -requirements